About Tishomingo County

 You can look up sex offenders in Tishomingo County by accessing the Mississippi Sex Offender Registry.
 This registry is maintained by the Mississippi Department of Public Safety and provides an online search tool.
 You can search by name, address, or geographic location to find registered sex offenders in Tishomingo County.
 The registry is updated regularly to ensure accurate information is available to the public.

 To register to vote in Tishomingo County, you must submit a voter registration application to the Circuit Clerk's office at 1008 Battleground Drive in Iuka at least 30 days before an election.
 Mississippi offers online voter registration at https://www.ms.gov/sos/voter_registration/ or you can obtain paper forms from the Circuit Clerk's office, libraries, and government agencies.
-You must be a U.S. citizen, Mississippi resident, and at least 18 years old by election day.
+You must be a U.S. Citizen, Mississippi resident, and at least 18 years old by election day.
 Absentee ballot applications are available through the Circuit Clerk for voters who qualify under Mississippi absentee voting criteria, including age 65+, physical disability, or absence from the county on election day.

 Property records in Tishomingo County are maintained by the Chancery Clerk's office (land records and deeds) at 1008 Battleground Drive in Iuka, phone (662) 423-7026, and the Tax Assessor's office (tax assessments and ownership) at 1008 Quitman Street in Iuka, phone (662) 423-7011.
 Records include deeds, mortgages, liens, easements, plat maps, property tax assessments, and ownership information.
-Tishomingo County does not currently offer comprehensive online property search capabilities, so most property research requires in-person visits to the courthouse or written requests by mail.
+Tishomingo County does not currently offer online property search capabilities, so most property research requires in-person visits to the courthouse or written requests by mail.
 Certified copies are available for statutory fees of $1.00 for the first page and $0.50 for additional pages.

 Birth and death certificates for events occurring in Tishomingo County are available from the Chancery Clerk's office at 1008 Battleground Drive in Iuka, phone (662) 423-7026.
 Birth certificates cost $15.00 for the first certified copy ($7.00 for additional copies), and death certificates cost $13.00 ($5.00 for additional copies).
 Only immediate family members or authorized persons with valid photo ID may obtain certified copies.
 Processing takes 1-3 business days in person or 2-4 weeks by mail.
 Alternatively, the Mississippi State Department of Health Vital Records office in Jackson maintains all state vital records and offers online ordering through VitalChek at https://www.msdh.ms.gov/vitalrecords with additional processing fees.